 Water Safety and Teens

-If children and adolescents are around bodies of water on a regular basis, parents should
+If children and teens are around bodies of water on a regular basis, it's important

-lives, reduce the severity of injury, and improve the chance of survival.
-CPR training
+the severity of injury, and improve the chance of survival.
+CPR training is available

-is available through the American Red Cross, the American Heart Association, and your
+through the American Red Cross, the American Heart Association, and your local hospital

 Teens and water safety

-Although older youth are more likely to know how to swim, they are at risk for drowning.
+Although older youth are more likely to know how to swim, they are still at risk for

-Insist that your adolescent always swim with a buddy.
+Insist that your teens always swim with a buddy.

-Encourage your adolescent to take swimming, diving, and water safety or rescue classes
+Encourage your teen to take swimming, diving, and water safety or rescue classes to

-to give him or her the skills needed to swim and dive safely.
-These classes may also
+learn the skills to swim and dive safely.
+These classes may also prevent your teen

-Teach your adolescent never to swim or dive while under the influence of alcohol or
+Teach your teen to never swim or dive while under the influence of alcohol or drugs.

-Make sure your adolescent checks the depth of the water before diving.
+Make sure your teen checks the depth of the water before diving.

 A warning about diving

-Diving accidents can result in permanent spinal cord injuries, brain damage, and/or
+Diving accidents can result in permanent spinal cord injuries, brain damage, and death.

 Dives into shallow water.

-Dives into above-ground pools, which are usually shallow.
+Dives into above-ground pools, which are often shallow.

 Dives into the shallow end of a pool.